DOROTHY2322/Phase-3-final-project-pet-finder-server/README.md

 # Project SetUp

 - This project is built with Sinatra Api application.
-- To run and acces a server in our Terminall:
+- To run and acces a server in our Terminal:

 - Ensure you have a gemfile where all dependencies for or project require to run and install our dependencies